trevorstenson/trevo.rs/posts/proxies-chatgpt.md

 ## Conclusion

 This serves as a surprisingly nice to use interface for GPT-3 where a user can write arbitrary prompts with dynamic input in the form of invokable method calls and parameters.
 While I highly doubt this will ever be useful, I think seeing new methods for how we as developers may interface with LLMs as time goes on is fascinating.

+**Update:** If you are interested in seeing this same idea applied to webpages instead of simple functions, check out my next post: [Rewriting Requests with GPT-3](/serviceworker-gpt-3)